hansratzinger/make3d/README.md

 Here you can find 3D models constructed by me for different projects:

 - exhaustion adapters

 - ladder end caps

 - chip for birthdays, gifts, etc

 - flower table

+- QWIRKLE stand

 ### Exhaustion adapters

 I was looking to improve the exhaustion of dust when I was working with my cirular saws.
 I am using a BOSCH GAS 20 L workshop vacuum cleaner and was connecting the hose by using a duck tape.
 But changing the hose to the different machines was difficult.
 To solve this problem I contructed the adapters you can find here and use for your own work.